project-bayard/Bayard/heroku.md

 7.)
 Push your branch to the heroku remote: `git push heroku {your-branch-name}:master`

 8.)
-Once the app has successfully installed, scale heroku: `herok ps:scale web=1`
+Once the app has successfully installed, scale heroku: `heroku ps:scale web=1`

 9.)
 Check out heroku's logs to see the Tomcat container's startup progress: `heroku logs`